 This will be the usual introductory college course in economics.
 Attention will be given to the foundations of American prosperity.
-This course will include a study of our natural resources in the United States, especially in the South, an introduction to money and banking, business organization, labor organization, the factors in production, the laws regarding production and sales, etc. The influence of standardization of production, the growth of cities, and the concentration of capita will be studied in their influence upon American society.
-Pare lel readings in economic and industrial histories of the United States will be required along with notebook work.
+This course will include a study of our natural resources in the United States, especially in the South, an introduction to money and banking, business organization, labor organization, the factors in production, the laws regarding proganization, the factors in production, the laws regarding production and sales, etc. The influence of standardization of production, the growth of cities, and the concentration of capital will be studied in their influence upon American society.
+Parallel readings in economic and industrial histories of the United States will be required along with notebook work.
 Three classes per week during second semester.
 Credit, three semester hours.